VjeraTurk/VjeraTurk/README.md

 <!--
 **VjeraTurk/VjeraTurk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I am a full-stack developer with over 2.5 years of experience.
+I have worked on microservices based e-commerce platform, integrating payment services and implementing SEO requirements for multi-market webshops.
+My technical skills include Angular framework, node.
+I have experience in DevOps processes (Jenkins, AWS) and Agile development (Jira).
+My programming languages are TypeScript, Java and R. I have average communication and presentation skills, with a good attitude towards teamwork.
+I also have an interest in UX design and femtech.

+(My CV as summarised by GPT3)

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...